42,000 crowd New Zealand's Parliament grounds in support of Māori rights

 “Just fighting for the rights that our tūpuna, our ancestors, fought for,” Shanell Bob said as she waited for the march to begin.
 “We’re fighting for our tamariki, for our mokopuna, so they can have what we haven’t been able to have,” she added, using the Māori words for children and grandchildren.

-What was likely the country’s largest-ever protest in support of Māori rights — a subject that has preoccupied modern New Zealand for much of its young history — followed a long tradition of peaceful marches the length of the country that have marked turning points in the history of modern New Zealand.
+What was likely the country’s largest-ever protest in support of Māori rights — a subject that has preoccupied modern New Zealand for much of its young history — followed a long tradition of peaceful marches the length of the country that have marked turning points in the nation's story.

 “We’re going for a walk!”
 One organizer proclaimed from the stage as crowds gathered at the opposite end of the city from the nation’s Parliament.
 Some had traveled the length of the country over the past nine days.